skribeworks

 Steńŕini - unknown artist.
 At the heart of the Battle of the Strand

 This is part one of a summary provided by the Norhaven Institute about the lead up and background to the Battle of the Strand.
-Part two is available here.
-The Aonna By the latter stages of the Third Age, the Aonna (Unnu, in the Murgaen language) had spread across much...
+Please check out Part two (available here) to find out what happened and the ramifications.
+Some that are still being felt thousands of years later, and directly affect the journey of all the characters in my world across the different eras.

 Truck Tyres go boom